pietrofxq/jquery-ellipse/README.md

 ```

-The text "Lorem ipsum dolor sit amet" turns into "Lorem ipsum..." though disabling the ```dontCut``` option the text becomes "Lorem ipsum dolor..." which should be the correct assumption.
+The text "Lorem ipsum dolor sit amet" turns into "Lorem ipsum..." though disabling the ```dontCut``` option, the text becomes "Lorem ipsum dolor...", which should be the correct assumption.

 ## Example